Edmund Allenby, 1st Viscount Allenby: Early life

-Allenby was born in 1861, the son of Hynman Allenby and Catherine Anne Allenby (née Cane) and was educated at Haileybury College.
-He had no great desire to be a soldier, and tried to enter the Indian Civil Service but failed the entry exam.
-He sat the exam for the Royal Military College, Sandhurst in 1880 and was commissioned as a lieutenant in the 6th (Inniskilling) Dragoons on 10 May 1882.
+Allenby was born on 23 April 1861, the son of Hynman Allenby and Catherine Anne Allenby (née Cane) and was educated at Haileybury College.
+His father owned 2,000 acres in Norfolk and Felixstowe House, at Felixstowe, then a fishing village.
+This was a summer home until the family settled there permanently after Hynman Allenby's death in 1878.

+Allenby had no great desire to be a soldier, and tried to enter the Indian Civil Service but failed the entry exam.

+He sat the exam for the Royal Military College, Sandhurst in 1880 and was commissioned as a subaltern, with the rank of lieutenant, in the 6th (Inniskilling) Dragoons on 10 May 1882.
 He joined his regiment in South Africa later that year, taking part in the Bechuanaland Expedition of 1884–85.
 After serving at the cavalry depot in Canterbury, he was promoted to captain on 10 January 1888 and then returned to South Africa.

-Allenby returned to Britain in 1890 and he sat – and failed – the entry exam for the Staff College in Camberley.
+Allenby returned to Britain in 1890 and he sat – and failed – the entry exam for the Staff College at Camberley.
 Not deterred, he sat the exam again the next year and passed.
-Captain Douglas Haig of the 7th Hussars also entered the Staff College at the same time, thus beginning a rivalry between the two that ran until the First World War.
+Captain Douglas Haig of the 7th Hussars also entered the college at the same time, thus beginning a rivalry between the two that ran until the First World War.
 Allenby was more popular with fellow officers, even being made Master of the Draghounds in preference to Haig who was the better rider; Allenby had already developed a passion for polo.
-Their contemporary James Edmonds later claimed that the staff at Staff College thought Allenby dull and stupid but were impressed by a speech that he gave to the Farmers' Dinner, which had in fact been written for him by Edmonds and another.
+Their contemporary James Edward Edmonds later claimed that the staff at the Staff College thought Allenby dull and stupid but were impressed by a speech that he gave to the Farmers' Dinner, which had in fact been written for him by Edmonds and another.

-He was promoted to major on 19 May 1897 and was posted to the 3rd Cavalry Brigade, then serving in Ireland, as the Brigade-Major in March 1898.
+He was promoted to major on 19 May 1897 and was posted to the 3rd Cavalry Brigade, then serving in Ireland, as the brigade major in March 1898.